-Green fees of $252 to $277, inclusive of the caddie, represent a significant but not unreasonable investment for a walking-only championship course with this level of conditioning and pedigree.
-Resort guests at the Omni PGA Frisco receive priority booking and the lower end of the fee range.
-Non-guests pay a modest premium.
+$252 to $277, inclusive of caddie.
+Resort guests at the Omni PGA Frisco get priority booking and the lower end of the range.
 Compared to peer courses on the national stage, the pricing is competitive.
-A round at Pebble Beach costs nearly three times as much.
-A round at Pinehurst No. 2 costs more than twice as much.
-Fields Ranch East, at its price point, delivers a championship walking experience with mandatory caddies that few public-access courses in the country can match.
+A round at Pebble Beach costs nearly three times as much; a round at Pinehurst No. 2 costs more than twice as much.
+For a championship walking course of this calibre and pedigree, the math holds up.

 The only NFL-branded golf course in the country, a Jeff Brauer design in Grapevine where the all-inclusive green fee covers cart, range, and on-course food.